 One of the must-have items in your home can cause you a lot of distress.
 The air conditioner sales peak in the early summer to help us fight the heat, however, we need to be aware that even a new AC unit requires our attention.
 While AC filters can help you filter the air and get the pollen out, they can also keep it in.
 Clean the filters regularly and avoid dust and pollen build-ups.
 Keep your pets outdoors or have them neatly groomed and wash them regularly.
 Air your house at night.
 You should have a shower and change your clothes every time you come back home to remove the pollen.
 Washing your hair daily will keep your pillow clean and it will cause less discomfort at night.

 Allergies can be a silent killer, but most of them are not.
-They are a nuisance which does not let you relax.
+They are a nuisance that does not let you relax.
 Luckily there are therapies and simple tips to follow to keep yourself away from all triggers and enjoy the summer season like any other person.